beardicus/line-us/README.md

 # @beardicus/line-us

-A JavaScript library for controlling the [Line-us](https://line-us.com) drawing robot via its websocket interface.
+A JavaScript library for controlling the [Line-us](https://line-us.com) drawing robot via its WebSocket interface.
 Works in both Node.js and the browser.
 Work in progress.

 ## Example